 Electronic supplementary material

-Additional file 1: Flowchart detailing operations of the gait spatio-temporal parameters estimation algorithm.
+Additional file 1: Flowchart of the algorithm.
+Flowchart detailing operations of the gait spatio-temporal parameters estimation algorithm.
 (PDF 86 KB)

 About this article